 Premise liability suggests property owners have a duty to maintain their property and protect the public from foreseeable tree hazards.
 A property owner who fails to protect the public from a known, foreseeable hazard resulting in injury or property damage may be held liable in a lawsuit.

 Arborists act to reduce risk by examining trees, rating their likelihood of failure and recommend a course of action to abate the hazard and reduce the risk.
 Tree risk assessment demonstrates a property owner’s pro-active action to meet their “duty of care”.

-If you have noticed a recent change in tree condition, such as a lean, crack or crown dieback, you should consider a tree risk assessment.
 Tree risk assessment involves the examination of a tree, assessing the tree defects and associating the defects with a known pattern of failure and then rating the degree of risk the tree poses to a “target”.
 A target may be a person, property or utility that would be injured or damaged by a tree failure.
 Therefore, hazard assessment not only focuses on the tree but on the potential presence of a target.